BobbyLH/roar/README.md

 Stops playback of sound, resetting `seek` to `0`.

 #### unload()
-Unload and destroy the EaseAudio object.
+Unload and destroy the Roar object.
 This will immediately stop and remove it from the cache.

 #### on(event, function)
 Listen for events.
 Multiple events can be added by calling this multiple times.